310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% bubble Hiiro %}
 Indeed.
 The focus will be on Ryuseitai-N; we will probably just be providing backup for them.

-Of course, there is still a possibility that Alkaloid’s role within the event will change a bit the next time we discuss it, though.
+Of course, there is still a possibility that ALKALOID’s role within the event will change a bit the next time we discuss it, though.
 {% endbubble %}

 {% bubble Aira %}